Dangerous Danny Davis: Legacy

 Although Davis was not the first person to portray the crooked wrestling referee character, he is often mentioned as a prototype of a corrupt official, which is a storyline that has been used by several wrestling promotions.
 One year after Davis was banned from referee duties, the twin Hebner brothers (Dave and Earl) were involved in a controversy when Earl took Dave's place and showed favoritism to André the Giant, helping him to win the WWF Championship.
 WCW would later use Nick Patrick as a heel referee, who sided with the NWO faction and eventually joined the NWO himself.
 TNA would use the gimmick with Earl Hebner, who would show favoritism towards Madison Rayne, with whom he was having an implied relationship.
+WCCW would use the gimmick with Harold Harris, who would show favoritism towards Devastation Inc. during their feud with Eric Embry.
 In a similar manner, Eric Bischoff and Vince McMahon, the heads of World Championship Wrestling and World Wrestling Entertainment, respectively, have used the gimmick of evil owners in storylines.

 Davis's time as a wrestler and referee led to him appearing in the 1989 line of Classic WWF trading cards.
 Davis has continued to wrestle occasionally and currently wrestles on the Massachusetts independent wrestling scene.
 He competed for the World Wrestling Alliance, where he was the WWA Champion.
 He also occasionally performs as a referee for wrestling matches in Massachusetts.
 At WWE's WrestleMania XXX event, Davis made his first appearance in the company since 1995, appearing in a backstage segment with WWE legends Sgt.
 Slaughter, "Hacksaw" Jim Duggan, Ricky "The Dragon" Steamboat, "Million Dollar Man" Ted DiBiase, and Ron Simmons.
 Davis was wearing a referee shirt in the cameo.